lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    The simulation takes about 15-20 minutes on 4 cpu cores.
+    The simulation takes about 15-20 minutes on 4 CPU cores.

 ..  container:: justify